 To characterize my work experience, interests and engagement related to the field of methodology and philosophy of science, I will use the metaphor of pendulum, able to fluctuate in seemingly infinite planes, thus describing the inevitable predestination of scientist in 21st century - to fulfill the mission of metamodernism, trying to connect unconnectable keeping the optimistic and future oriented state of mind.
 Teaching since 1995, I have moved from psychology and pedagogy to philosophy of education, than to research methodology focusing on qualitative research, and lately I am looking forward to teach the philosophy of science and logic for doctoral students in medicine, pharmacy and psychology.
 My research interests, pertaining to the topic of newly created journal, have been linked to the identity of researcher, qualitative research methodology, interdisciplinary/transdisciplinary research and dialogicality in philosophy of science.
 Two latest publications (in press) in this field are the paper in journal Worlds Future: The Journal of New Paradigm Research (Pipere, A., & Lorenzi, F. (2020).
 The dialogical potential of transdisciplinary research: Challenges and benefits) as well as the collective monograph (in Latvian) Methodology of scientific work: Interdisciplinary perspective (Mārtinsone, K. & Pipere, A. (Eds.)
 (2020).
 Zinātniskā darba metodoloģija: Starpdisciplinārā perspektīva.
 Latvia, Riga: Riga Stradins University) could serve as the road marks of my ongoing travel.

-Dr. and teacher of mathematics at University of Eastern Finland
+Dr. and teacher of mathematics at Oulu University of Applied Sciences

 Dr. Juha-Matti Huusko is a mathematician mostly working in complex analysis.
 In particular, he has done research about differential equations, univalent functions and Nevanlinna theory.